BeatrisIlieva/softuni-courseworks/README.md

 ## Introduction

-Welcome to the Online Jewelry Store with Django...
+*Welcome to our Online Jewelry Store built with Django!
+This web application serves as a platform for showcasing and selling a stunning collection of exquisite jewelry.
+With a user-friendly interface and seamless navigation, customers can explore, select, and purchase their favorite pieces effortlessly..*

 ## Features